 The detail of how the new Act’s provisions will work in practice will be contained within secondary legislation and guidance, which we are now in the process of developing and implementing.

-Our current preparation of Scotland’s fourth National Planning Framework (NPF4) is a crucial element of our planning reforms.
-NPF4 will set out a new plan for Scotland in 2050.
-It will replace the current National Planning Framework 3 and Scottish Planning Policy, for the first time addressing Scotland’s national spatial and thematic planning policies in one place.
+We published and adopted Scotland’s fourth National Planning Framework (NPF4) in February 2023.
+It is a crucial element of our planning reforms.
+NPF4 sets out a new plan for Scotland in 2050.
+It replaced National Planning Framework 3 and Scottish Planning Policy, for the first time addressing Scotland’s national spatial and thematic planning policies in one place.

 Our new Planning Act is giving NPF4 an enhanced status as part of the development plan.